nicksnyder/docs/README.md

 Build something, launch, then iterate based on real usage/feedback/data.

-Don't try to theorycraft the perfect architecture/product from the beginning.
+Understand how your system might need to evolve in the future, but don't try to theorycraft the perfect architecture/product from the beginning.

 ### Use tech that you are familiar with